-Here’s a grimm rundown of TD Bank’s recent history:
+Here’s a grim rundown of TD Bank’s recent history:

-1. They hire new CEO Bharat Masrani November 2014
+1. They hire new CEO Bharat Masrani in November 2014

 2. TD Bank then cuts the payroll of some 1,600 TD employees